Skip to Content

 Herbal Compound Butter Coins

-With herbs that are grown for their flowers, like chamomile, keep an eye on the buds as they develop.
-They almost all taste best right after, or even just before, the flowers open.
+Tip: Keep an eye on herbs that are grown for their flowers, like chamomile.
+They taste best right after, or even just before, the flowers open.

 Herbs that are grown (partially) for their seeds, like cilantro or dill, can be harvested once the seed heads have turned dry and crispy.